Terms & Conditions

 As you move into your flat, join your landlord in checking your room, making sure that everything is in proper condition.
 Ask questions if you are uncertain about anything.
 This way you can avoid problems or disagreements regarding anything missing or broken later on.

 Once settled in, please try obtaining your flat-mate’s phone numbers; that way if you forget your key or need something, they are there for you to help out.
 It’s a Buddy System.
-Maybe start a WhatsApp group with the other flatmates.
+Maybe include yourself in the WhatsApp group with the other flatmates.

 All tenants will have their own set of keys and room key.
 There will be one general key for the mailbox which will be located in a central place.